Incompressible Navier-Stokes equations via DifferentialEquations.jl

 jac_sparsity = sparse(K);

 To apply the nonlinear portion of the Navier-Stokes problem we simply hand over the dof handler and cell values to the right-hand-side (RHS) as a parameter.
-Furthermore the pre-assembled linear part, our Stokes opeartor (which is time independent) is passed to save some additional runtime.
+Furthermore the pre-assembled linear part, our Stokes operator (which is time independent) is passed to save some additional runtime.
 To apply the time-dependent Dirichlet BCs, we also need to hand over the constraint handler.
 The basic idea to apply the Dirichlet BCs consistently is that we copy the current solution u, apply the Dirichlet BCs on the copy, evaluate the discretized RHS of the Navier-Stokes equations with this vector.
 Furthermore we pass down the Jacobian assembly manually.
 For the Jacobian we eliminate all rows and columns associated with constrained dofs.
 Also note that we eliminate the mass matrix beforehand in a similar fashion.
 This decouples the time evolution of the constrained dofs from the true unknowns.
 The correct solution is enforced by utilizing step and stage limiters.
 The correct norms are computed by passing down a custom norm which simply ignores all constrained dofs.

 Note